roshantaneja/School_Notes/80_Learning_Education/81_High_School/81.20_Senior_Year/81.25_AP_Literature/In class meaningful clusters -- relative clauses et al..md

 8. **The stars flickering in the night sky**, Pip looked out from his room, thinking of Estella, _who had always been beyond his reach_.
 His longing, **a flame that refused to die**, only grew stronger the more distant she became.

-9. Miss Havisham, _whose grief consumed her entire being_, had transformed her home into a tomb of memories. _Her wedding dress yellowed with age_; she waited in vain for a day that would never come.
+9. Miss Havisham, _whose grief consumed her, had transformed her home into a tomb of memories. _Her wedding dress yellowed with age_; she waited in vain for a day that would never come.
 Pip, **his heart heavy**, could only watch as she withered away.

 10. Magwitch's unexpected presence revealed himself as the benefactor _who had orchestrated Pip’s rise to wealth_.
-Turning Pip’s world upside down, the revelation shattered his illusions of becoming a gentleman by his own merit.
+Turning Pip’s world upside down, the revelation destroyed his illusions of becoming a gentleman by his merit.
 From that moment, Pip knew he could no longer escape the convict’s influence on his life.